Machine perception: Machine touch

 Machine touch is an area of machine perception where tactile information is processed by a machine or computer.
 Applications include tactile perception of surface properties and dexterity whereby tactile information can enable intelligent reflexes and interaction with the environment.
-(This could possibly be done through measuring when and where friction occurs, and of what nature and intensity the friction is).
-Machines however still do not have any way of measuring some physical human experiences we consider ordinary, including physical pain.
+Though this could possibly be done through measuring when and where friction occurs and also the nature and intensity of the friction, machines however still do not have any way of measuring few ordinary physical human experiences including physical pain.
 For example, scientists have yet to invent a mechanical substitute for the Nociceptors in the body and brain that are responsible for noticing and measuring physical human discomfort and suffering.

 Machine olfaction

 Scientists are developing computers known as machine olfaction which can recognize and measure smells as well.
 Airborne chemicals are sensed and classified with a device sometimes known as an electronic nose.

 Machine taste

 Future

 Other than those listed above, some of the future hurdles that the science of machine perception still has to overcome include, but are not limited to: